-Airdrops and Privacy: A Case Study in Cross-Blockchain Analysis, Martin Harrigan and Lei Shi and Jacob Illum, The 1st Workshop on Blockchain and Sharing Economy Applications (BlockSEA'18) at the 18th IEEE International Conference on Data Mining (ICDM'18), to appear (arXiv).
+Airdrops and Privacy: A Case Study in Cross-Blockchain Analysis, Martin Harrigan and Lei Shi and Jacob Illum, The 1st Workshop on Blockchain and Sharing Economy Applications (BlockSEA'18) at the 18th IEEE International Conference on Data Mining (ICDM'18), pp. 63–70, 2018 (arXiv, DOI).

 Using Storm to Perform Dynamic Egocentric Network Motif Analysis, Martin Harrigan and Pádraig Cunningham and Lorcan Coyle, The 3rd International Workshop on Knowledge Discovery Using Cloud and Distributed Computing Platforms (KDCloud'12) at the IEEE International Conference on Data Mining (ICDM'12), IEEE Computer Society, pp. 408–415, 2012 (DOI).

 Characterizing Wikipedia Pages Using Edit Network Motif Profiles, Guangyu Wu and Martin Harrigan and Pádraig Cunningham, The 3rd International Workshop on Search and Mining User-Generated Contents (SMUC'11) at the 20th ACM Conference on Information and Knowledge Management (CIKM'11), ACM, pp. 45–52, 2011 (DOI).